 If an outbreak is suspected you should set up an illness log.
-Record each time someone reports being unwell, including information on where they are located, when they became unwell and recover, and what actions have been taken.
+Record each time someone reports being unwell with a gastro illness (usually diarrhoea and or vomiting), including information on where they are located, when they became unwell and recover, and what actions have been taken.

-See appendix X for a template illness log.
+See Appendix II for a template illness log.